Naked eye: In astronomy

-Theoretically, in a typical dark sky, the dark adapted human eye would see the about 5,600 stars brighter than +6m while in perfect dark sky conditions about 45,000 stars brighter than +8m might be visible.
+Theoretically, in a typical dark sky, the dark adapted human eye would see about 5,600 stars brighter than +6m while in perfect dark sky conditions about 45,000 stars brighter than +8m might be visible.
 In practice, the atmospheric extinction and dust reduces this number somewhat.
 In the center of a city, where the naked-eye limiting magnitude due to extreme amounts of light pollution can be as low as 2m, as few as 50 stars are visible.
 Colors can be seen but this is limited by the fact that the eye uses rods instead of cones to view fainter stars.

 The visibility of diffuse objects such as star clusters and galaxies is much more strongly affected by light pollution than is that of planets and stars.
 Under typical dark conditions only a few such objects are visible.
 These include the Pleiades, h/χ Persei, the Andromeda Galaxy, the Carina Nebula, the Orion Nebula, Omega Centauri, 47 Tucanae, the Ptolemy Cluster Messier 7 near the tail of Scorpius and the globular cluster M13 in Hercules.
 The Triangulum Galaxy (M33) is a difficult averted vision object and only visible at all if it is higher than 50° in the sky.
 The globular clusters M 3 in Canes Venatici and M 92 in Hercules are also visible with the naked eye under such conditions.
 Under really dark sky conditions, however, M33 is easy to see, even in direct vision.
 Many other Messier objects are also visible under such conditions.
 The most distant objects that have been seen by the naked eye are nearby bright galaxies such as Centaurus A, Bode's Galaxy, Sculptor Galaxy, and Messier 83.